 Along with confidence, continued faculty support and evidence of student advancement leads to positive changes in the attitude and beliefs of a teachers’ ability to change current teaching practices (Guskey, 2002).
 Change in student learning is the best evidence that new teaching methods have been implemented correctly and effectively; therefore, program developers need to ensure that teachers have regular feedback on the progress of student learning.
 True commitment to new practices can only be seen after they have been actively used in the classroom.

 Personal influence over their own teaching practices has been shown to enhance teachers’ classroom practices as well.
 The No Child Left Behind Act of 2001 opposes this principle by forcing a structured system on teachers in which they have no room to express personal opinions or use their own judgment when implementing classroom policies.
 No Child Left Behind also limits the opportunity of educators to decide how relevant the structured teaching policies are to their specific circumstances and diminishes any chance of flexibility in education (Colbert et al., 2008).
 When teachers are allowed to assess their own situations and practice increased autonomy in choosing academic solutions in the classroom, there is a greater possibility of improved student achievement.
-When they are subjected to professional development activities by their administration, enthusiasm suffers significantly and feelings of separation between the activities and what they do in the classroom develop.
+When they are subjected to prescribed professional development activities by their administration, enthusiasm suffers significantly and feelings of separation between the activities and what they do in the classroom develop.
 Under developed schools tend to implement professional development programs that use overly structured regiments with low teacher autonomy.
 Schools with reputations for higher learning performance have a tendency to allow increased freedom for teachers to control classroom activities (Colbert et al., 2008).

 The three major aims of professional development programs are changes in the classroom practices of teachers, changes in teachers’ attitudes and beliefs, and changes in the